bsamek/evergreen-wiki/Commit-Queue.md

 ## CLI
 For projects using other code review tools, changes can be uploaded to Evergreen using the `evergreen commit-queue` subcommands in the Evergreen CLI.
 ### Trigger
-Changes are added to the queue with the sub-command `evergreen commit-queue merge`.
+`evergreen commit-queue merge --project <project_id> --message <message>`

+Enqueue changes on a project's commit queue.

 #### Options
 * `--message [message], -m [message]`